Applications are now available for ALSCW members wishing to apply for the ALSCWFellowship, a residency program for

 Fellows live in single-occupancy rooms in one of ten residency houses, which feature linen service and have shared

-baths, and are located within a short walk of the studio building and Red Mill Dining Hall.
+baths.
+Rooms are located within a short walk of the studio building and Red Mill Dining Hall.
 The VSC provides breakfast,

 lunch, and dinner to residents in the dining hall, where snacks are available to residents twenty-four hours a day.